Browser width

 Model Parameters

-The following variables and functions will be used for the initial values of the blocks.
+The following variables and constants will be used for the initial values of the blocks for this example.

 Model Behavior